 Look forward to more information regarding program preparation and details in the coming weeks and months.
 We will primarily be communicating with you via email, so please make sure to check your Berkeley email inboxes frequently.
-If you have any questions or concerns, please feel free to contact Mo'orea Spring 2023 - Island Sustainability Program Adviser, Sara Assadi-Nik at: sassadinik@berkeley.edu.
+If you have any questions or concerns, please feel free to contact Mo'orea Spring 2024 - Island Sustainability Program Adviser, Justin Oliver at: jdoliver@berkeley.edu.